 Dr Holland feels that while these industries will remain dynamic sectors, liable to disruptive change going forward, opportunities for professionals already in, or choosing to enter, the profession will remain broad.

-“The through line of any communication and creative industries professional’s work is the ability to tell compelling stories.
-And that’s always been the case – whether radio, film or television, and now online.
+“The through line of any communication professional’s work is the ability to tell compelling stories.
+And that’s always been the case – whether in print, on the stage, and now online.
 You are telling human stories to other humans, and finding ways to get stories to people – using technology to do that – remains key.”

 Mr Orchard concurs.

-“The common thread within the communication and creative industries is people able to tell stories – and increasingly graduates will be telling these stories through multiple platforms and channels of media.
-And increasingly, creative industries graduates will be able to thrive, and pursue their creative ideas, across any industry.
+“The common thread within the communication industry is people able to tell stories.
+Increasingly, graduates will be telling these stories through multiple platforms and channels of media.
+And graduates will be able to thrive, and pursue their creative ideas, across any industry.
 Ultimately, I want our students to be the disruptors.”

 Dynamic courses for dynamic careers

 If you want to work at the cutting edge of creativity, we’re here to help.
-We’ve revamped our communication and creative industries courses, so you can make your ideas a reality.
+We’ve revamped our Bachelor of Communication, so you can make your ideas a reality.
 Dynamic courses with digital media and interdisciplinary practice at their heart?
 It’s what we do.

-Dr Travis Holland is the course director for the Bachelor of Communication and Master of Communication degree sets at Charles Sturt University.
-He also teaches both undergraduate and master’s level subjects on digital media, research strategies and communication theory.
+Dr Travis Holland is the course director for the Bachelor of Communication and Master of Communication degrees at Charles Sturt University.
+He also teaches subjects on digital media, research strategies and communication theory.
 His research interests include fan studies, politics, digital media, television and local government.

-Christopher Orchard is a course director in creative industries and interdisciplinary researcher in the Faculty of Arts and Education at Charles Sturt University.
+Christopher Orchard is the Sub Dean, Learning and Teaching and interdisciplinary researcher in the Faculty of Arts and Education at Charles Sturt University.
 His research draws from a wide field of discourse on contemporary creative industries practices, natural resource management, trauma studies, eco-psychology, decolonisation and environmental ethics to generate new creative dialogues.